nualagr/readnreviewed/README.md

 The **Title**, displayed on the web browser's tab at all times, clearly identifies the site as a book review website.

-**Search box**  - located just below the navigation bar on the desktop and mobile view this feature allows users to search the entire site for a specific book by title or by author without having to click on a separate button or tab.
+**Search icon**  - located on the navigation bar on the desktop, ipad and mobile views this feature opens the search page and allows users to search the entire site for a specific book by title or by author without having to click on a separate button or tab.

 **Logo/Home button** - Visible at all times, this feature foregrounds the website's brand and allows the user to navigate back to the home page without requiring an extra click.